The Pretrial Hearing is a Critical Step in a Criminal Case

-After the pretrial discussion, the parties often appear before the judge to advise the court on the status of the case.
-If a dismissal has been agreed upon, the prosecution will generally request that the case be dismissed.
-If a plea bargain or sentence bargain has been reached, the prosecution and defense will advise the court of the resolution and the plea is then “placed on the record.”
-This means that the terms of the agreement are stated in open court and the defendant acknowledges his or her agreement with the terms of the bargain.
+After the pretrial discussion, the parties often appear before the judge to advise the court on the case’s status.
+If the government agrees to a dismissal, the prosecution will generally request dismissal at the pretrial conference.
+If the is a plea bargain or sentence bargain, the prosecution and defense will advise the court of the resolution, and the plea is then “placed on the record.”
+“Placed on the record” means the terms of the agreement are stated in open court for everyone to hear.
 In some cases, the defendant is sworn under oath and asked to tell the court the factual basis of the plea.
-If the case is going to be set for trial or a motion hearing, the parties will advise the court regarding what direction the case is going and the court will set dates for future hearings.
-Finally, there are many cases where it takes more than one pretrial conference to determine the necessary course of action.
+If the case is going to trial or a motion hearing, the parties will advise the court regarding the case’s direction, and the court will set dates for future hearings.
+Finally, many cases take more than one pretrial conference to determine the necessary course of action.
 In these cases, the parties will generally ask for an adjournment or another pretrial so that there is additional time to work out complex issues.

 Michigan Criminal Defense Attorney

 Not already a client with LEWIS & DICKSTEIN, P.L.L.C.?
-We know that our clients often experience tremendous stress and anxiety when charged with a criminal offense.
-We take the time to help the client understand the criminal process so that their stress level can be reduced and they do not have to worry about not understanding the procedure for the various court hearings.
-One of the many things that separates LEWIS & DICKSTEIN, P.L.L.C. from other criminal defense attorneys and court appointed lawyers is that we take the time to prepare in advance of the pretrial so that we are in a position to get the highest tactical advantage for our clients.
-The advantage to having a team of criminal defense attorneys is that we have the collective experience of many successful defense lawyers to work together to determine the strategy with the highest chance of success.
+People experience tremendous stress and anxiety when charged with a criminal offense.
+We take the time to help the client understand the criminal process.
+Our clients have reduced stress and worry about the various court hearings and a better understanding of the process.
+One of the many things that separate LEWIS & DICKSTEIN, P.L.L.C. from other criminal defense attorneys, and court-appointed lawyers, is that we take the time to prepare in advance of the pretrial so that we are in a position to get the highest tactical advantage for our clients.
+The advantage of having a team of criminal defense attorneys is that we have the collective experience of many successful defense lawyers to work together to determine the strategy with the highest chance of success.